 For an 11-day trip I took to the Great Plains in June, I made a point to arrange a visit to Brown’s Ranch months in advance.
 I was able to sit down with Brown for a wide-ranging conversation and get a firsthand look at a small portion of his extensive operation.
 Seeing a couple of shovels’ full of his beautifully aggregated soil would have been sufficient to make the trip worthwhile.

-Brown recently completed his first book, Dirt to Soil: One Family’s Journey into Regenerative Agriculture, and he will be speaking at the Acres U.S.A.
-Eco-Ag Conference & Trade Show in Louisville, Kentucky.
+Brown recently completed his first book, Dirt to Soil: One Family’s Journey into Regenerative Agriculture, and was a speaker at the 2018 Eco-Ag Conference in Louisville, Kentucky.

 You’ve made quite a big contribution to the regenerative agriculture.
 To sum up, what’s the essence of your philosophy?